Common ringtail possum: Metabolism

 Common ringtail possum in Brisbane, Queensland.

 The re-ingestion of caecotropes also serves to maintain the ringtail possum's energy balance.
 Ringtail possums gain much of their gross energy from reingestion.
 The common ringtail possum has a daily maintenance nitrogen requirement (MNR) of 290 mg N/kg^{0.75}.
 Common ringtail possums gain much of their MNR from consuming their nitrogen-rich caecotropes.
 They would have to gain 620 mg N/kg^{0.75} otherwise.
 The ringtail possum recycles 96% of its liver's urea, which is then transferred into the caecum and made into bacterial protein.
 Only re-ingestion makes this effective and the bacterial protein must be digested in the stomach and the amino acids subsequently absorbed in the small intestine.
 This recycling also allows the possum to conserve water and urinate less.
 Reingestion allows the possum to live on low nitrogen eucalyptus leaves which is particularly important during late lactation.
 It has been found that at higher temperatures, the common ringtail possum consumes less food due to a limited ability to metabolize toxins found in their diet.
 Because 55% of their water intake comes from the leaves and foliage they consume, their metabolic rate must remain low and stable while facing water loss.
 In response to this challenge, common ringtail possums can control their body temperature and conserve water by using facultative hyperthermia to temporarily raise their internal body temperature, ranging from 29 to 39 °C.

 Nesting

 Common ringtail possums live a gregarious lifestyle which centres on their communal nests, also called dreys.
-Ringtail possums build nests from tree branches and occasionally use tree hollows.
+Ringtail possums build nests from tree branches and use tree hollows.
 A communal nest is made up of an adult female and an adult male, their dependant offspring and immature offspring of the previous year.
 A group of ringtail possums may build several dreys at different sites.
 Ringtail possums are territorial and will drive away any strange conspecifics from their nests.
 A group has a strong attachment to their site.
 In one experiment, in which a group was removed from their territory, it remained uncolonised for the following two years.
 Ringtail possum nests tend to be more common in low scrub and less common in heavily timbered areas with little under-story.
 Dreys contribute to the survival of the young when they are no longer carried on their mother's back.